University Human Resources

 A distribution authorized by a QDRO to an alternate payee will be permitted under the Plan, even if the affected participant is not currently eligible for a Plan distribution.

-The IU Retirement Savings Plan – Summary of Plan Provisions booklet (coming soon) contains a detailed description of the terms and conditions of the Plan.
+The IU 457(b) Retirement Plan – Summary of Plan Provisions booklet (PDF) contains a detailed description of the terms and conditions of the Plan.
 A copy of the booklet may be obtained from this website or by contacting the campus human resource office.

 Please contact University Human Resource Services with any questions or comments regarding the Plan at: